Jetison333/rotg/wagon.md

 Royal status — You are now a baron.
 The Game Adminstrator must refer to you with the proper style of address at all times.

+Bowl of Sherbert (3 marbles) —
+when a Bowl of Sherbert, Q, is used by some player, Alice, during a round, R, then the following effects happen:
+1. Alice's stamina is replenished
+2. Alice is given a means of securely and privately communicating with Bob
+3. Alice is given +2 points during R, which she may distribute among herself, other players, or other submissions, as she sees fit
+4. Q is taken from Alice and given to some random non-Alice player who participated in R
+5. Q may not be used again until after the end of R

 ## Destroyed (Museum)